markcoatsworth/readthedocs/docs/users-manual/submitting-a-job.rst

 program many times on different input data sets, arrange the data files accordingly so that each run reads its own input, and each run writes its own output.
-Each individual run may have its own initial working directory, files mapped for stdin, stdout, stderr, command-line arguments, and shell environment; these are all specified in the submit description file.
-A program that directly opens its own files will read the file names to use either from stdin or from the command line.
+Each individual run may have its own initial working directory, files mapped for ``stdin``, ``stdout``, ``stderr``, command-line arguments, and shell environment; these are all specified in the submit description file.
+A program that directly opens its own files will read the file names to use either from ``stdin`` or from the command line.
 A program that opens a static file, given by file name, every time will need to use a separate subdirectory for the output of each run.

 The *condor\_submit* manual page is on page \ `2135 <Condorsubmit.html#x149-108000012>`__ and contains a